-Well, as of Thursday, Virginia became one of the newest states to enter a state of emergency so it looks like the virus precautions have made it to our area.
-After the news conference on Wednesday evening, it looked like all of northern Virginia was ready to hunker down and the fear was palpable.
+As of Thursday, Virginia became one of the newest states to enter a state of emergency, so the virus precautions have made it to our area.
+After the news conference on Wednesday evening, it looked like all of northern Virginia was ready to hunker down, and the fear was palpable.

-In preparation for the tough times, I’ve spent the last several weeks helping clients across the US make a plan to move forward in spite of the current fear surrounding us.
+In preparation for uncertain times ahead, I’ve spent the last several weeks helping clients across the US make a plan to move forward despite the current fear surrounding us.
 And today, I want to share those tips with you.

 Here are some things you can do to take action during these uncertain times:

 It’s easy to fall prey to all the news reports and the general fear (and for some – the hysteria) surrounding us.
 But don’t let that be your stopping point.
 You must remain calm for your team and keep everyone on track.
 You need to be able to think clearly even when everyone else might be in full panic mode.